 How To Grow Them

 Parasol mushrooms are a bit challenging to grow at home.
 However, it’s possible to grow them using a mixture of compost and straw layer substrate and a similar method to growing horsetail mushrooms.
 The mushroom substrate has to mature for several weeks before it can be inoculated and placed outdoors.
-Keep in mind that this mushroom likes to grow in relatively low temperatures between 54 to 68 F (12 to 20C).
-So start the cultivation process in a cool and dark place first such as a basement.
+Keep in mind that this mushroom grows in relatively low temperatures between 54 to 68 F (12 to 20C).
+So, start the cultivation process in a cool and dark place first such as a basement.
 Then later on, take your growing bed outside.
 Here is the basic process for growing Parasol mushrooms:-

 - Spread a generous 2 to 3 inch (5 to 7.5 cm) layer of compost in a large compact container and top with a wheat straw substrate.
 Make sure to soak the substrate in hot water before layering to ensure that there are no contaminants which could ruin the growth of the mushroom.

 - Make several small injections of Parasol mushroom mycelium in the substrate and compost mixture.
 You may find Parasol mushroom mycelium in several offline and online nurseries and specialist mushroom stores.

 - Top your bed with a plastic sheet.
 Make several small incisions with a knife, so that moisture can pass through to the substrate.